jaxdem.integrators#

 Implements the explicit (forward) Euler integration method.

-Advances the simulation state by one time step using the Direct Euler method.
+Advances the simulation state by one time step after the force calculation using the Direct Euler method.

 The update equations are: